- What Is an Arm Lift?

 An arm lift, also known as a brachioplasty, is designed to eliminate excess skin that hangs from the upper arm.
 Sagging skin most often develops on the area that spans from the underarm to the elbow.
 This common condition can result from the natural aging process, though it may also be exacerbated by significant weight loss.
 An arm lift can help patients achieve a more toned upper arm and a sleeker silhouette, helping clothes fit better and giving patients a boost in confidence.

-To learn more about arm lift surgery and how it can help you achieve your body sculpting goals, please contact The Ottawa Clinic.
+To learn more about arm lift surgery and how it can help you achieve your body contouring goals, please contact The Ottawa Clinic.

 Who Is a Good Candidate for Arm Lift Surgery?